amclees/CS3035/labs/lab6/lab6desc.md

-# Lab 2 - Basic Control Flow Programs
+# Lab 6 - Intro to Prolog

 ![Map of South America](./map.gif)